jaimergp/rjaime/content/tutorials/remote-data-access.md

 ---
-title: "Tutorial: Remote Data Access & Analysis (pt.
+title: "Tutorial: Remote Data (Work from home, pt.
 1)"
-date: 2018-12-03T21:37:35+01:00
+date: 2018-12-03T21:37:10+01:00
 draft: true
 ---

-Doing computational research often means generating lots of data that needs to be processed and analyzed.
-In certain areas of molecular modelling, file sizes often go well into the gigabytes or even terabytes.
-As a result, downloading the full dataset to work on it locally is not only cumbersome, but inefficient.
-Are there any alternatives?
-Of course!
+This is the first part of the tutorial series [How I work from home](/posts/work-from-home), in which I explain how to access your data remotely via different ways.
+In this part, I talk about remote data access via `ssh` and `sshfs`, tunneling included.

 <!--more-->

----

-In this tutorial series, I will talk about two alternative methods:

-1. Working with remote data over SSH(FS) [part 1, this one]
-2. Using Jupyter Notebooks for remote data analysis [[part 2](/posts/remote-data-analysis)]

-The former is more general purpose but eventually incurs downloading the data anyway, while the latter does not download any raw data: only the results of the analysis, which is often way less.

-> __Table of Contents__
+> __Part 1 - Table of Contents__
 >
 > 1. [Access remote data on demand with sshfs](#access-remote-data-on-demand-with-sshfs)
 > 2. [Get access through a gateway](#get-access-through-a-gateway)